To navigate the Power BI map with your keyboard:

 - From a “Section”, use [CTRL]+[right arrow] to access the data in each section

 - Press [Esc] twice to exit the report

 To interact with the Power BI at full size, select the Full Screen icon at the bottom of the Power BI frame.

-P0 shows the percentage decline from the previously recorded peak.
-Rt is a measure of the rate of transmission.
-These metrics are key to understanding the spread or decline of the disease.
+P0 shows the percentage decline from the previously recorded peak, a key metric to understanding the spread or decline of the disease.

 COVID-19 Spread Analysis